kbst/terraform-provider-kustomization/docs/resources/resource.md

 # then loop through resources in ids_prio[1]
 # and set an explicit depends_on on kustomization_resource.p0
+# wait 2 minutes for any deployment or daemonset to become ready
 resource "kustomization_resource" "p1" {
   for_each = data.kustomization_build.test.ids_prio[1]